1 Proximal parenting

 You can simply run them under water and then fold them up and put them in the freezer, well wrapped.
 Once home, you have an “ice pack” formed especially for your pelvic floor, which may still be a little swollen.

-If you want to go with the check mark above, you can replace the water with this recipe for Trappers, which will invigorate your perineum in time to say it:
+If you want to go with the check mark above, you can replace the water with this recipe for Trappers, which will reinvigorate your perineum in time to say it, we have the products in store to equip you! :

 - Pure aloe gel